-Laura and I just watched a documentary, “King Corn,” which I highly recommend.
-To make this movie, two young men moved to Iowa temporarily, grew an acre of corn (or more accurately, had an acre of corn grown for them), and attempted to follow their crop as it made its way through the industrial agriculture pipeline, interviewing dozens of farmers, researchers, and other experts along the way.
+Laura and I just watched a documentary, shop “King Corn, salve ” which I highly recommend.
+To make this movie, order two young men moved to Iowa temporarily, grew an acre of corn (or more accurately, had an acre of corn grown for them), and attempted to follow their crop as it made its way through the industrial agriculture pipeline, interviewing dozens of farmers, researchers, and other experts along the way.
 Their experiences reveal a lot about the way Empire America works.

 The present situation with corn can be traced back to Earl Butz, who was Nixon’s Secretary of Agriculture.
 Previous agricultural policy paid farmers not to grow crops, in order to keep commodity prices higher than they would have been otherwise.
 Under Butz and subsequent administrations, farmers were subsidized to grow corn, soybeans, and other crops.
 This kept commodity prices low, and maximized food production.
 (Plentiful, cheap food was designed to keep the rabble happy and complacent, by the way.)
 What resulted was a “race to the bottom” – farms got bigger, since only the largest operators could make a profit.
 And the quality of the corn itself decreased, since it was bred for one thing only – maximum yield per acre.